Published by MBA Skool Team, Last Updated: January 23, 2022

 Pampers is a brand of P&G, which is a powerful FMCG company.
 The promotional strategy in the marketing mix of Pampers is aggressive and uses all media.
 P&G carries out following promotional activities of its brand Pampers:

 It also promotes itself through product placement in movies.
 Pampers had paid $50000 to feature itself in a film “Three Men and a Baby”.
 It also indulges in CSR activities.
-For example, in Pakistan they came up with Spread A Smile campaign where they provided free health check-ups and medicines for babies in flood affected areas.
+For example, they came up with Spread A Smile campaign where they provided free health check-ups and medicines for babies in flood affected areas.
 In some countries Pampers promotes itself through Billboards.
 Pampers also has a YouTube channel where it comes with creative ads and videos.
+The brand has a strong digital marketing presence as it targets users online for selling its goods.
 This summarizes the Pampers marketing mix.

 Pampers is an American brand of baby products marketed by P&G. It was founded in the year 1961.